 Roussillon

-One town you absolutely cannot miss is Rousillon — also known as the red city.
-It’s contrasting colors stand out (in a good way) and you can’t help but spend a few days exploring its backstreets.
+One town you absolutely cannot miss is Roussillon — also known as the red city.
+Its contrasting colors stand out (in a good way), and you can’t help but spend a few days exploring its backstreets.
 There’s often farmers markets on the weekend, so try to time it when the city is bustling.
 One of the best views in town is from the top of the church and I definitely recommend an ice cream to take for the small climb!

 Gordes